Iberian ship development, 1400–1600: Background

 The knowledge of wind patterns and currents, the trade winds and the oceanic gyres in the Atlantic, and the determination of latitude led to the discovery of the best ocean route back from Africa: crossing the Central Atlantic to the Azores, using the winds and currents that spin clockwise in the Northern Hemisphere because of atmospheric circulation and the effect of Coriolis, facilitating the way to Lisbon and thus enabling the Portuguese to venture farther from shore, a maneuver that became known as the "volta do mar" (return of the sea).
 In 1565, the application of this principle in the Pacific Ocean led the Spanish making the Manila Galleon trade route.

 There were other factors that counteracted Iberian domination.
 Whether traveling up the rivers in Africa or encountering the indigenous populations in the New World, both these groups had easily maneuverable canoes that could put lots of pressure on the Portuguese and Spanish.
 Natives could sail up close to caravels and heavily attack them with projectiles, and then escape before Iberian ships could position themselves in an ideal fighting distance.

 Ship design

-The ship that truly launched the first phase of the discoveries along the African coast was the Portuguese caravel.
-Iberians quickly adopted it for their merchant navy.
-It was a development based on North African fishing boats.
+The ship that launched the first phase of the discoveries along the African coast was the Portuguese caravel.
+Since its development was a gradual transition and far from any unilineal model, the predecessors and birthplace of the caravel may never be known for certain, but it likely evolved from some kind of tending or coastal craft in the Mediterranean.
+It is clear from historical records that there were Portuguese caravels used as fishing vessels in the 13th century Iberians quickly adopted it for their merchant navy.
 They were agile and easier to navigate, with a tonnage of 50 to 160 tons and 1 to 3 masts, with lateen triangular sails allowing luffing.
 The caravel particularly benefited from a greater capacity to tack.
 The limited capacity for cargo and crew were their main drawbacks, but this did not hinder their success.
 Limited crew and cargo space was acceptable, initially, because as exploratory ships, their "cargo" was what was in the explorer's discoveries about a new territory, which only took up the space of one person.
 Among the famous caravels are Berrio and Caravela Annunciation.
 Columbus also used them in his travels.